 Oh, and there is no shower area and there are no amenities, by the way…

 Hozantei is another mixed-gender onsen in Kurokawa with outdoor baths.

 Access: It is a 50-minute bus ride from the nearest station JR Aso Station.
 You can get to the onsen in about 4 hours from Fukuoka (Hakata Station) and there are also direct busses from Yufuin Onsen Town and Kumamoto city that will bring you to the onsen in 2 or 3 hours.

 8. Awanoyu Ryokan (Nagano)

 Location: Shirahone Onsen, Nagano Prefecture

 Mixed-Gender Onsen Famous For Its Milky White Water: Awanoyu or Awanoyu Ryokan (泡の湯旅館) is located in a small onsen town in Nagano Prefecture with the beautiful and inviting name Shirahone Onsen aka “White Bone Hot Spring”.
 But just because the hot spring town is renowned for its smooth and milky hot spring water.
+So no worries!

 In general, Awanoyu’s bathing facilities are gender-separated, but the onsen’s most famous outdoor bath with the little waterfalls is mixed.
-Men have to wear their birthday suit but women are allowed to cover themselves with a towel.
+Men have to wear their birthday suits but women are allowed to cover themselves with a towel.
 From mid-November until April this is also a good place near Tokyo to experience soaking in an onsen surrounded by snow.
 However, non-staying guests can only take a bath from 10:30 – 14:00 o’clock.